PiPass/blockpage/docs/upgrading.md

 #### If there is no output returned

-This is unlikely, but you are probably done with the upgrade.
+Lucky you!
+There were no conflicts, and you are probably done with the upgrade.
 Head to the blockpage and make sure it's intact.
 If the blockpage is not showing up, run ``git diff --name-only --diff-filter=U | grep --invert-match setup/`` and follow the directions listed below on the files listed.

 #### If there is an output returned